Introduction

 - t-SNE

-- MDS - Metric
+- MDS (Multidimensional Scaling) - Metric

-- MDF - Non-metric
+- MDS - Non-metric

 3. Select your input variables from the Variables drop-down list.

-4. OPTIONAL: Tick the Normalize variables checkbox to normalize the data:
+4. [Optional]: Tick the Normalize variables checkbox to normalize the data:

 - For t-SNE and MDS each variable is standardized to the range [0, 1]